cx1111/summer-ecg/README.md

 ## Task 1 - Initial Visualization

 1. Load ECG signals from PhysioNet's NSRDB or MITDB into python environment.
+You will load signals using the `rdsamp` function from the wfdb-python package.
 Visualize the signals.
 2. Load the corresponding annotation files from PhysioNet into python environment.
 Plot the qrs locations on top of the signals.
 3. Calculate r-r intervals and instantaneous heart rate.
 Plot these values with the qrs locations on top of the signals.